Skip to content

 • Integration with supplier portals for easy access to shared resources and updates.

-5. Contract and Compliance Management
+5. Contract & Compliance Management

 Managing supplier contracts effectively is critical for ensuring that both parties meet their obligations and avoid disputes.
 A good SRM system should simplify contract management by automating key processes like contract creation, tracking, renewals, and compliance monitoring.
 Additionally, the system should help ensure suppliers meet industry standards and regulatory requirements, such as ethical sourcing, sustainability, and labor practices.